Classes are held at Naunton Village Hall, in the North Cotswolds. See the Find Us page for details.

 No and no. There are only 5 grades below black belt, 4 of which are done within the club in normal lesson times at no additional cost.
 Brown belt and above gradings are held annually, see here for details.

 You decide.
-We accept students from the age of 14.
-We currently have students from 15 to into their 60s.
+We accept students from the age of 16 and we currently have students in their 60s.
 Bob says "I was the oldest member when I joined the club.
 I still am and it doesn't matter at all.
 It's about technique, not strength.
 There is a very strong ethos in Aikido generally, and in this club certainly, of helping the partner with whom you are working at any moment, rather than competing with him - in fact Aikido is not a competitive sport.
 So if I'm having a slightly more frail moment because my partner for a particular exercise is rather younger, stronger and fitter, then he or she should work at my level of strength and fitness.
 And throughout my experience of the club, this is exactly what always happens - so the atmosphere is great for everyone.
 And over a beer in the pub afterwards, everyone blends into the same age anyway."

 Not really.
 If you collapse in a heap after a 5 minute walk then a martial art may not be for you, however aikido does not rely on any physical prowess, quite the opposite in fact.
 If you have severe issues with your joints then again aikido may not be for you as a large part of aikido is based around joint manipulation.
 However, everyone trains at their own level and there's no pressure to keep up with everyone else.

 Yes, of course you can.
 All we ask is that you turn up before the start of a class so we can welcome you in and answer any questions without disrupting the lesson.
-We'd suggest checking our calendar to make sure the class isn't cancelled for any reason on the date you wish to visit.
+We'd suggest getting in touch first to make sure the class isn't cancelled for any reason on the date you wish to visit.